Bini (group): 2023–2024: Domestic success, "Pantropiko" craze, and Talaarawan

-In 2023, copies of the Bini singles "Kapit Lang" and "Golden Arrow" were sent to the Moon as part of the Lunar Codex archive by NASA.
-Later that year, the group released the singles "Karera" and "Pantropiko".
-"Karera" became widely recognized at school graduation ceremonies for its themes and lyrics, which resonated with students.
 Bini gained further recognition after "Pantropiko" went viral on TikTok, being regarded as a summer anthem in the Philippines.
 Its trend led to the "Pantropiko Dance Challenge", in which millions of users participated.
 In January 2024, the group's monthly listeners on Spotify surpassed 200,000 for the first time, following the viral success of "Pantropiko".
 In July, "Pantropiko" reached 100 million streams on Spotify and YouTube Music.